How To Take Care Of Your Teak Wood Furniture In The Proper Way

 - Apply the oil every two or three months.
 Before each oil application, the furniture must be cleaned and allowed to be dried.

-So, these are the essential part of taking care of your teak wood furniture.
+So, these are essential to taking care of your teak wood furniture.